 - Personal identification information (name, surname, address, e-mail address, telephone number, etc.).

-- Additional data required by money laundering and terrorist financing prevention legislation (personal identification number and/or date of birth, citizenship, facial image, video and sound recording of the verification process, identity document data, copies of the documents provided, details of the device used, IP address, etc.).
+- Additional data required by money laundering and terrorist financing prevention legislation (personal identification number and/or date of birth, citizenship, facial image, video and sound recording of the verification process, identity document data, copies of the documents provided, details of the device used, IP address, installed application information, etc.).

 - Transaction data (transaction amount, date and time, beneficiary or sender, etc.).